Amin-tech99/Sanad-mauriAI/replit.md

 - **Frequency Tracking**: Terms are tracked by usage frequency to show most relevant suggestions first
 - **Admin Management**: Admins can add and manage approved terms through dedicated interface
 - **Context Support**: Terms can include context and categories for disambiguation
+- **Feature Gating**: All assistance features can be controlled through platform settings

 ## External Dependencies